Charli XCX: 2018–2023: Charli, How I'm Feeling Now and Crash

 On 5 October 2018, Charli XCX released the single "1999" with South African–Australian artist Troye Sivan, as the lead single from her third album Charli.
 The single reached number 13 on the UK Singles Chart and became Charli XCX's tenth Top 40 single and also her first Top 15 single since 2015.
 The music video for "1999" was released on 11 October and starred Charli XCX and Sivan, featuring various references to 1990s pop culture.
 Charli XCX was featured on MØ's album Forever Neverland with the song "If It's Over".

 On 16 May 2019, Charli XCX released the second single from Charli, "Blame It on Your Love", featuring American singer and rapper Lizzo.
 The track was written in Los Angeles and produced by long standing collaborators Stargate with additional production by A. G. Cook and EasyFun.
 Elements from "Blame It on Your Love" were taken from a previous release, "Track 10", from her 2017 mixtape Pop 2.
-On 25 May, Charli XCX pulled out of BBC Radio 1's Big Weekend, with Chase and Status replacing her.
+On 25 May, Charli XCX pulled out of BBC Radio 1's Big Weekend, with Chase & Status replacing her.
 On 30 May, she performed a new song from Charli with Christine and the Queens titled "Gone" at Primavera Sound in Barcelona.
 On 30 May, Charli XCX collaborated with Diplo and Herve Pagez on the song "Spicy".
-On 7 June, Charli XCX released a collaboration track titled "Dream Glow" with Jin, Jimin and Jungkook of the South Korean boy band BTS for the soundtrack to their upcoming Netmarble game, BTS World.
+On 7 June, Charli XCX released a collaboration track titled "Dream Glow" with Jin, Jimin and Jungkook of the South Korean boy band BTS for the soundtrack to their Netmarble game, BTS World.
 On 17 July, "Gone" was released as the third single from the album.
 The first promotional single, "Cross You Out" featuring Sky Ferreira, was released on 16 August, followed by the second to fourth promotional singles: "Warm" featuring Haim, on 30 August; "February 2017" featuring Clairo and Yaeji, on 6 September; and "2099" featuring Troye Sivan, on 10 September.
 The album was released on 13 September by Asylum and Atlantic Records.